w3f/polkadot-wiki/docs/general/dune-analytics/parachain-dashboards/energywebx-dashboards.md

 ## Featured Dashboards on Dune

-Here you'll find a variety of dashboards that help visualize data from the EnergyWebX parachain:
+Here you will find a variety of dashboards that help visualize data from the EnergyWebX parachain:

 - [EnergyWebX](https://dune.com/substrate/energywebx): This dashboard provides a comprehensive view of the blockchain activities and energy transactions within the EnergyWebX network.